Methods of Aquaponics

 There are many different configurations of aquaponic systems.
 The components common to every aquaponic system are the fish tank and a soil-free plant bed.
 The variables include filtration components, plumbing components, the type of plant bed and the amount and frequency of water circulation and aeration.
 Generally speaking, systems that utilize some filtration to remove the solid fish waste will have higher production of fish and plants than those that don’t use filtration.

-There are three primary aquaponic methods emerging in the industry, raft, MFT and media-filled beds.
+There are three primary aquaponic methods emerging in the industry; raft, NFT and media-filled beds.
 Each of these methods is based on a hydroponic system design, with accommodations for fish and filtration.

-Nelson and Pade, Inc.’s Clear Flow Aquaponic Systems® utilize the original raft system designs with enhancements to increase productivity.
-Our ZDEP (near Zero Discharge-Extra Production) systems incorporate a unique filtration system that nearly reduces waste and incorporates NFT and optional Media-beds to increase and diversify vegetable production.
+Nelson and Pade, Inc.®’s Clear Flow Aquaponic Systems® utilize the original raft system designs with enhancements to increase productivity.
+Our ZDEP® (near Zero Discharge-Extra Production) systems incorporate a unique filtration system that nearly reduces waste and incorporates NFT and media-beds to increase and diversify vegetable production.

 In a commercial system, the raft tanks can cover large areas, best utilizing the floor space in a greenhouse.
 Plant seedlings are transplanted on one end of the raft tank.
 The rafts are pushed forward on the surface of the water over time and then the mature plants are harvested at the other end of the raft.
 Once a raft is harvested, it can be replanted with seedlings and set into place on the opposite end.
 The optimizes floor space, which is especially important in a commercial greenhouse setting.